DanielKnafel/Advanced-Programming-2-Anomaly-Inspection-Web-App/README.md

 *First User Story*

-The user opens preferred web browser runs the url localhost:8080 chooses one of the algorithms - simple or hybrid uploads two files:
+The user opens preferred web browser runs the url localhost:8080, chooses one of the algorithms - simple or hybrid.
-      a) train csv file.
-      b) test csv file which contains anomalies . press submit.
+Then uploads two files: **train csv file** and **test csv file** which contains anomalies and presses submit.
-Files are sent to server where they're proccessed.
+The files are sent to server where they're proccessed.
 The reseponse with found anomalies sent straight to user and displayed in an output window

+*Second User Story*
-2) The user sends HTTP POST command to the url localhost:8080 with algorithm, train csv file and anomaly csv file.
+The user sends HTTP POST command to the url localhost:8080 with algorithm, train csv file and anomaly csv file.
    The server returns a response to the user in a JSON that includes the anomaly inspection report.
 ## Video link